Keeping Your Child with Autism Safe

 - Doors – Key locks may be enough for some children affected by autism, but you may want to use door alarms to prevent your child from leaving your home without your knowledge.
 Again, remember to keep your keys in a place out of your child’s reach.
 If your child has been known to wander (see the section on wandering below), you should use a child locator.
 There are several types available, especially online, but any you choose would help ease your mind about your wandering child.

-- Visitors – As with any child, you should teach your autistic child the safety rules about opening the door to visitors, especially if he is home alone.
-The old safety rule of not opening the door to anyone when home alone is especially important for an autistic child who has a severe language or speech delay or who is completely nonverbal.
-One way to communicate this rule to your autistic child is to create a social storybook with pictures to help explain the rules.
+- Visitors – As with any child, you should teach your child with autism the safety rules about opening the door to visitors, especially if he is home alone.
+The old safety rule of not opening the door to anyone when home alone is especially important for an child with autism who has a severe language or speech delay or who is completely nonverbal.
+One way to communicate this rule to your child with autism is to create a social storybook with pictures to help explain the rules.

-- Hot water – Sometimes autistic children struggle with sensory challenges, so they may be more at risk for getting burned by hot water simply because they cannot feel hot and cold.
+- Hot water – Sometimes children with autism struggle with sensory challenges, so they may be more at risk for getting burned by hot water simply because they cannot feel hot and cold.
 One simple solution is to turn down the temperature on your hot water heater.
-If you have an older autistic child, you may want to practice turning on the hot water with the cold water.
+If you have an older child with autism, you may want to practice turning on the hot water with the cold water.
 You may even put stickers on the hot water knob to remind your child that it is a potential danger to him.
 Don’t forget to do this in the shower as well as on your sink faucets.

 - Fire – As with all children, practicing for a house fire is an important safety measure.
-Some autistic children may become frightened of the loud alarms in your home, so you may want to purchase a smoke detector that records your voice rather than a traditional one.
-Another fire safety tip is to take your child to your local fire department so he can become familiar with the firemen and the gear they wear when they enter your home because some autistic children handle stressful situations better when they have experience with them beforehand, in a calmer setting.
+Some children with autism may become frightened of the loud alarms in your home, so you may want to purchase a smoke detector that records your voice rather than a traditional one.
+Another fire safety tip is to take your child to your local fire department so he can become familiar with the firemen and the gear they wear when they enter your home because some children with autism handle stressful situations better when they have experience with them beforehand, in a calmer setting.

 6 Tips to Help Prevent Wandering